Amy Burdette, Ph.D.

 Biography

 Amy Burdette, Ph.D., earned her doctorate in Sociology from the University of Texas at Austin in 2007.
-Dr. Burdette is the Director of the Public Health Program and a Professor in the Department of Sociology.
+Dr. Burdette is a Professor in the Department of Sociology.
 Her research has examined social variations in health and health behaviors at virtually every stage of the life course from birth (e.g., low-birth weight), to adolescence (e.g., HPV vaccination, substance use), to young adulthood (e.g., BMI, sexual activity), to adulthood (e.g., breastfeeding, obesity, psychological distress, prescription drug misuse), and old age (e.g., cognitive functioning, mobility).
 Much of her research has paid special attention to disadvantaged populations, including low-income urban mothers.
 She has published over 80 peer-reviewed journal articles and book chapters.

 Education